gvwilson/sensibleadventures/gleam/gleam.md

 think you've shamed your mother and father enough?
 First you pick a fight with Sparkle.
 Then you spill all of your family's light, then you run away---when your mother is having a baby, no less!
-When you come back, you nearly split Granna Shimmer's head open.
+When you come back, you nearly split Grandma Shimmer's head open.
 And if that wasn't enough, you keep telling these ridiculous stories, even after I told you not to!
 Gleam, everyone wants more light.
 No-one likes having to work as hard as we do for the little we get.
 But we should be